jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Death Star

 A big rulebook makes our rules so convoluted they become open to interpretation.
 Today, it's lawyers who benefit most.
-They interpret laws and argue for one side in a dispute, thus have the power to decide winner and loser.
+They interpret laws and argue for one side in a dispute, and thus have the power to decide winner and loser.
 But big is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power, and not inventing new ones.
 They wanted the era of mass-production to never end.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 You can see this same conversation at car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
 After the Industrial Age ended they wanted to keep the good times going.
-To do so the juniors of this world, with no idea how their industry worked, or how to make anything new,, had to up their "mad men" dark majic show.
+To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new,, had to up their "mad men" dark majic show.
 And when that didn't work—a large, confusing, and ever growing rulebook became their superweapon to defend their gates against new technology.

 Only established companies had the money to buy the lawyers who could intepret the growing rulebook in their favour.
 Hence forth, the large rulebook of society became a Death Star to the Internet Age.
-And "junior" became Darth Blockbuster, who held back evolution for his self-interest, not caring that his antagonist make live ever unhappier on Main Street.
+And "junior" became Darth Blockbuster, who held back evolution for his self-interest, not caring that his antagonism made life ever unhappier on Main Street.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.

-Unable to evolve, our society kept building mass-producing the past and using ever more dark majic to keep people from noticing.
+Unable to evolve, our society kept mass-producing the past and using ever more dark majic to keep people from noticing.
 Thus, to improve education we kept putting up more fancy colleges, to speed up transportation we built more roads, to make people "happy", we built more suburban homes.
 The Woodstock 1969 lifestyle went global to keep Industrial Age production lines pumping out their one size fits all products.

 ![suburbs](/img\diagrams\suburbs.jpg)
-_The 1969 ideal spread everywhere.
-Guess where these pictures were taken.
+_Guess where these pictures were taken.
 You can't!
-An addition to mass-production brought mass-unoiformity that's very unusual in our history, and in Nature (except for creatures like the Marbled crayfish)._
+Mass-production brought mass-uniformity that's very unusual in our history, and in Nature._

 If anyone would see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder; "why are these biologies here?".
-Likewise, when we see the same modes of transportation, working hours, habitation structures, power plants—in general the same cyborgologies in Boston and Phoenix, we should know understand something is gravely wrong.
-Different geographies, demographics, weather have different problems and thus give custom biologies; and so it should give custom cyborgologies too.
+Likewise, when we see the same modes of transportation, working hours, habitation structures, power plants—in general the same cyborgologies in Boston and Phoenix, we should now understand something is gravely wrong.
+Different geographies, demographics, weather have different problems and thus give custom biologies; and it should give custom cyborgologies too.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

 If you're asking how our cyborgologies should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-I do know an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or San Diego and Halifax lifestyles.
+I do know an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or San Diego and Calgary lifestyles.
 We have none of the splendid diveristy of life in Nature, the ancient world, or Middle-Earth (a hint of the wonderful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit).

 And that's why we're unhappy.
 We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply etc. to our the problems of our environment.
 We're like a camel being forced to live in the Amazon.

 It's expensive for a lifeform to live outside of its ecosystem.
-That's why our politicians, despite disagreeing on everything else, have agreed to keeping borrow more money.
+That's why our politicians, despite disagreeing on everything else, have agreed to keep borrowing more money.
 They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy, alive.
 Unable to adapt is also why we extras owe so much money.

-In short, can you imagine all the debt a polar bear would need to live in the Sahara?
+In short, can you imagine all the debt a polar bear would rack-up to live in the Sahara?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
 We borrow to avoid doing the hard work of finding more efficient ways of living and working in the era of mass-collaboration._